letanure/pp/README.md

 Runs CSpell to check for spelling errors in the code before pushing.

 Runs markdownlint to check and fix issues in markdown files before pushing.

+## Continuous Integration

+This project uses GitHub Actions for continuous integration.
+The CI workflow is defined in `.github/workflows/ci.yml`.

+### CI Workflow

+The CI workflow runs on every push to the `main` branch and on pull requests.
+It performs the following steps:

+1. **Checkout code**: Uses `actions/checkout@v4` to checkout the repository.
+2. **Setup Node.js**: Uses `actions/setup-node@v4` to set up Node.js version 20.
+3. **Install dependencies**: Runs `npm install` to install project dependencies.
+4. **Run CI script**: Runs `npm run ci` to lint, build, and test the project.

 ## License